KevinMech/DrupalGap-Install-CrossPlatform/README.md

 $ cordova plugin save
 ```

-### Download the DruapGap Module and dependencies into Drupal 7:
+### Download the DrupalGap Module and dependencies into Drupal 7:

 1. Download DrupalGap dependencies: